junxit/us-congress-bills-113/metadata.md

 - 2013-03-13 — Introduced in House
 - 2013-03-13 — Introduced in House
 - 2013-03-13 — Referred to the House Committee on House Administration.
+- 2013-03-18 — Placed on the House Calendar, Calendar No. 11.
+- 2013-03-18 — Reported by the Committee on House Administration.
+H. Rept.
+113-20.
+- 2013-03-18 — Reported by the Committee on House Administration.
+H. Rept.
+113-20.
+- 2013-03-18 — Rules Committee Resolution H. Res.
+122 Reported to House.
+Resolution provides for consideration of H. Con.
+Res.
+25 and for H. Res.
+115. For H. Con.
+Res.
+25, the resolution makes in order 4 hours of general debate, equally divided and controlled.
+Specified amendments are in order.
+For H. Res.
+115, the resolution provides one hour of debate with one motion to recommit, without instructions.